ijust-repo/ijust_server_pub/README.md

 	$ sudo -i
     $ ./install.sh

 You can adjust your deployment configurations in the project/conf.py file.
+It is suggested that you reboot your system afterwards.

 After running the above commands, if you add the following line of code to your *project/conf.py* file, you can view your errors' description: